 It is also possible to record songs with the metronome activated.
 This is useful when recording parts separately, or wishing to maintain correct timing throughout complex passages.
-Note that the standard metronome click will not be heard when the song is played back, however if a drum rhythm is selected, the pattern will be heard.
+Note that the standard metronome click will not be heard when the song is played back.